Sphereon-Opensource/OID4VC/README.md

 ## Getting the credential

 Now it is time to get the credential.
-In order to achieve this, we will be using the metadata together with the access token, but first we will have to create a so called Proof of Possession.
-Please see tje [Proof of Posession](#proof-of-possession) chapter for more information.
+In order to achieve this, we will be using the metadata together with the access token, but first we will have to create a so-called Proof of Possession.
+Please see the [Proof of Posession](#proof-of-possession) chapter for more information.

 The Proof of Possession using a signature callback function.
 The example uses the `jose` library.